How poverty worsens Nigeria’s plastic crisis

 Adogame also explained that Nigeria needs to immediately ban plastics that are not recyclable, one of them is sachet.
 There are other ways to package products in a more sustainable way.

 There is a lot of compromise between government agencies and these big corporations.
-NAFDAC should stop endorsing number on these categories of sachet packaging
+NAFDAC should stop endorsing numbers on these categories of sachet packaging

 This story was produced under the NAREP Climate Change Media 2021 fellowship of the Premium Times Centre for Investigative Journalism.